 |Number of women in the top ten highest paid employees||0||10|

 For the 2020 reference period, Edenred SE’s index score was above the threshold set by the decree, coming in at 86/100.

 Convinced of the importance of workplace gender equality, Edenred SE is already launching several initiatives to promote gender diversity throughout the Group and ensure women and men are on an equal footing.

 Contributing to local development Local development

 Edenred carries out solidarity projects aimed at forging strong ties with local communities.
 Thanks notably to its day of action to support these communities, Idealday, 85 outreach initiatives were carried out by Edenred employees in 2021.

 The Group's commitment is also reflected since 2017 in the connected Edenraid sports challenge in support of a NGO.
 All Edenred employees are invited to run, walk and cycle in order to make children’s dreams come true.
-In 2020, 820,000 kilometers were covered over the course of two months by 2,500 employees spread across 46 countries.
+In 2021, more than 1,100,000 kilometers were covered over the course of two months by over 3,600 employees spread across 46 countries.

 Other relief initiatives are also carried out to support the fight against hunger and poverty, and promote health, education and professional integration.